Plan on Pull Request

 1. If you linked your PR to multiple environments you will get the summary of all the PR Plans

-By pressing on Details GitHub will forward you to the Checks tab
+By clicking Details, GitHub will forward you to the Checks tab:

-and by pressing View more details on env0 you will be forward to your environment on env0
+Clicking View more details on env0 will take you to your environment on env0

 GitLab Pipelines